Darxo/Hardened/README.md

 - The value of almost all other non-named shields is increased by 50%-100%
 - Small civilian settlements now sell **Old Wooden Shields**
 - Big non-southern settlements now sometimes sell **Worn Kite Shields** and **Worn Heater Shields**
-- Weaponsmiths and Armorsmiths now sell **Armor Parts** but for a higher price
+- Weaponsmiths and Armorsmiths now sell **Armor Parts** with a price multiplier of 1.25
+- Fletcher now sell roughly 5 times as many **Throwing Spears** but with a price multiplier of 1.5 (up from 1.0)
+- Nets sold by Fletcher now have a price multiplier of 2.0 (down from 3.0)

 ### Traits

 - **Ailing** now also makes temporary injuries you receive during combat last 50% longer
+- **Brute Trait** now grants 15% more damage instead of 15% more hitpoint damage.
+It is no longer negated by **Steelbrow** or enemies who are immune to critical damage
 - **Lucky** no longer grants a chance to reroll incoming attacks.
 It now provides a 5% chance to avoid damage from any source.
 - **Weasel** now provides an additional 25 Melee Defense during that brothers turn while fleeing.
 - **Huge** no longer increases the Reach by 1